Prince Christian Victor of Schleswig-Holstein: Death

 In October 1900, while in Pretoria, Christian Victor came down with malaria, and died of enteric fever, on 29 October, aged 33, after receiving Holy Communion in the presence of Lord Roberts and Prince Francis of Teck.
 He was interred in the Pretoria cemetery on 1 November 1900.
 His grave is marked with a granite cross and a cast-iron railing.

-Writing in her journal, the Christian Victor's grandmother Queen Victoria wrote of her grandson's death:
+Christian Victor's grandmother Queen Victoria wrote of her grandson's death in her journal:

 "I went upstairs, Thora came in & in a faltering voice said "He is gone".
 I could not believed it, it seemed too dreadful & heart breaking, & this dear excellent, gallant Boy, beloved by all, such a good, as well as brave & capable officer, gone!
-To think that he had gone through the Indian campaign, Ashanti, (where our beloved Liko was taken) the Soudan, (going down in his ship) & now again in S. Africa had passed through endless hardship, & dangers, without being ill, or getting a scratch, — to fall a victim to this horrid fever, just on the eve of his return home, — oh! it is really too piteous."
+To think that he had gone through the Indian campaign, Ashanti, (where our beloved Liko was taken) the Soudan, (going down in his ship) & now again in S. Africa had passed through endless hardship, & dangers, without being ill, or getting a scratch, – to fall a victim to this horrid fever, just on the eve of his return home, – oh! it is really too piteous."